fitzsimmonsadam/DST1-ForestFireAQI/README.md

 # DST1-ForestFireAQI
 ### Analysis of EPA's AQI data in relation to Colorado forest fires

- by Alex Valone, Adam Fitzsimmons, Lin Ma
+ by Alex Valone, Adam Fitzsimmons, and Lin Ma

 #### Research Questions:
 - Visualize patterns of air quality over time, 2019 – 2024